Social-Engineer LLC and Oracle Partner to Present a Solution to Malicious Vishing Attacks

 Social-Engineer, LLC, and Oracle have combined their resources using industry technology and a unique human-to-human solution to combat the vishing threat.

-LOS ANGELES, UNITED STATES, June 8, 2023/EINPresswire.com/ -- Social-Engineer, LLC (SECOM), a top information security group, and Oracle, the leading computer technology company globally, have teamed up to present the first holistic response to the vishing threat.
+LOS ANGELES , CA, USA, June 9, 2023/EINPresswire.com/ -- Social-Engineer, LLC (SECOM), a top information security group, and Oracle, the leading computer technology company globally, have teamed up to present the first holistic response to the vishing threat.
 Vishing, also known as voice phishing, is a dangerous assault method.
 According to Social-Engineer, LLC, vishing uses the phone to try to persuade someone to compromise data, financial information, or personal identifying information.
 Social-Engineer, LLC says companies can fight back and stop vishing calls.

 "By combining a unique system from Oracle and a world-class one-of-a-kind service from Social-Engineer, LLC, you can defend against one of the fastest growing threats to your organization – vishing," says Social-Engineer, LLC.